paradajz/LESS-DB/README.md

 ## Data organization

 DBMS is using blocks and sections with various parameters to organize data in EEPROM memory.
-Image below displays internal data organization in EEPROM memory using DBMS.
+Image below displays possible internal data organization in EEPROM memory using DBMS.

 ![](https://github.com/paradajz/AVR-DB/blob/master/img/memory.png)